The best ways to go leaf peeping in West Virginia

 The New River – Greenbrier Valley region is always beautiful, and fall is no exception.
 Here you can surround yourself with beautiful leaves and visit iconic spots at every corner.
 The New River Gorge Bridge is the perfect backdrop to any photo or head to Grandview, which always provides stunning views.
 Visit Hawks Nest State Park and ride the aerial tramway for a close-up of the leaves and go up to the parks scenic overlook for a bird’s eye view of the New River Gorge National River.
 Babcock State Park is one of the most iconic fall spots thanks to its changing leaves and the Glade Creek Grist Mill.
 Want to visit this region this autumn?
 The leaves in this region usually tend to change around mid and late October.

 The leaves in this region tend to change around late October and the colors never disappoint.
-Take a quick walk along the Carriage Trail for stunning view of Charleston and its leaves or stop by Kanawha State Forest a serene area perfect for hikers, bikers and everyone else to get their leaf fix.
+Take a quick walk along the Carriage Trail for stunning view of Charleston and its leaves or stop by Kanawha State Forest, a serene area perfect for hikers, bikers and everyone else to get their leaf fix.
 Visit Huntington’s charming Ritter Park where you can stroll through the leaves and Beech Fork State Park in Barboursville is a great place to let out your inner child and jump in a pile of brilliant colored leaves.

 Visit this region in late October to bask in its fall foliage.
 Harpers Ferry National Historic Park is the perfect backdrop to autumn with its picturesque streets, exhibits, museums and hiking trails.
-You can also explore all 6,000 acres of Cacapon Resort State Park, which has a cozy lodge perfect for taking in the scenery and sipping hot apple cider.
+You can also explore all 6,000 acres of Cacapon Resort State Park, which has a cozy lodge that’s perfect for taking in the scenery and sipping hot apple cider.

 The Mid-Ohio Valley is full of amazing spots to experience West Virginia’s fall foliage.
 From Blennerhassett Island Historical State Park to North Bend State Park both parks will leave you in awe of the regions scenic beauty.
 You can also hike, bike or horseback ride the North Bend Rail Trail, which stretches 72-miles through 13 tunnels, rural countryside and several historic sites – the perfect fall experience.
 Be on the lookout for the leaves in this area to turn around mid-October.